-In this post, I’ll share eight essential elements for creating the perfect personal brand website.
-I’ll explain why each element is important and how to implement them.
+In this post, I'll share eight essential elements for creating a perfect personal brand website.
+I'll explain why each element is important and how to implement them.

 One of my favorite types of website to create as a web designer is the personal brand website.